SwethaKey/Python_implicit_type_casting/README.md

 =>    6/3 = 2.0 always

 # Example 2
-=> 2) user can enter a number like X vlaue but it is inside type is str
+=> 2) user can enter a number like X vlaue but it is internally type is str

 # 2. Explicit: done by programmer using build-in function.